GoodAI/ArnoldSimulator/README.md

 First, carefully study the simulation loop diagram.
 It is slightly simplified in certain aspects with respect to the actual implementation but gives a good high-level idea of how the responsibility is divided among the objects, where the flow of control forks and joins, and where user-defined code gets executed (orange boxes).
 In the actual implementation, this is the execution order of user-defined methods: `Brain::Control`, `Body::Simulate`, `Region::Control`, `Neuron::Control`, `Neuron::ContributeToRegion`, `Neuron::CalculateObserver`, `Region::AcceptContributionFromNeuron`, `Region::ContributeToBrain`, `Brain::AcceptContributionFromRegion`.

+#Code organization
+Our build chain requires all the source code and headers to be located flat in the core folder.
+For organization of various models in the solution, use filters.
+Your own models should implement at least a `Brain` class, which will spawn regions and neurons during initialization.

+The various components of models need to be registered in the core.
+Neurons, Regions and Brains have to be registered inside the `NeuronFactory`, `RegionFactory` and `BrainFactory`, while SynapseEditors and SpikeEditors belong to the `SynapseEditorCache` and `SpikeEditorCache`.
+This registration is done in Core\init.cpp, ideally through an initialization function which is separate for each model.
+There is currently no mechanism for automatic discovery/registration.

+#Example models

 ##Threshold model (threshold_\*.cpp)

 A random spiking neural network, which should stress test various features and aspects of the simulation infrastructure.
 Shall also serve as a reference implementation of how to use the infrastructure.
 Of a particular interest to a reader should be the example usage of a `FunctionalSpike` to establish a communication protocol between Neurons to negotiate an average spiking threshold.
 Note decisions made in the `ContributeTo*`, `AcceptContributionFrom*` and `Control` methods with regard to when to grow or shrink the entire network.

+##Generalist/Specialist model (gen_spec\*.cpp)

+A simple growing neural algorithm created for the purpose of testing the growing mechanisms and observation of the system, which might be used as a basis for a [MNIST](http://yann.lecun.com/exdb/mnist/ "MNIST") classifier.
+To run this model, you have to put the MNIST data files in the folder where core is compiled.
+The *training* label/image files will work out of the box if you use the blueprint in mnist-genspec.json, otherwise you have to change the relevant values in the blueprint to point to the files.

+#UI

+The UI client (MS Windows only) is used for blueprint setup, core instance control and model visualization/observation.